Creating a single-node file server using the management console

 -

-In the Subnet field, specify the subnet ID in the availability zone of the new VM or select a cloud network from the list.
+In the Subnet field, enter the ID of a subnet in the new VM’s availability zone.
+Alternatively, select a cloud network from the list.

 -